Young adult literature: Pre-20th century

+Mark Twain's Tom Sawyer is described by publisher Simon & Schuster as "The classic tale of a young boy's adventures on the Mississippi in the nineteenth century".
+The same description can be applied to its sequel, Huckleberry Finn.
+The protagonist is an early adolescent who is navigating through the hardships of society with an entertainment aspect of adventure that ties in history with literary merit.

 20th century

-Though young adult literature had existed since at least Laura Ingalls Wilder's Little House series, which was published in the 1930s, teachers and librarians were slow to accept books for adolescents as a genre.
+According to journalist Erin Blakemore, "Though young adult literature had existed since at least Laura Ingalls Wilder's Little House series, which was published in the 1930s, teachers and librarians were slow to accept books for adolescents as a genre".

+In 1942, Seventeenth Summer – called by some the first young adult novel – by seventeen-year-old Maureen Daly, was published.
+Its themes were especially relevant to teenagers, underaged drinking, driving, dating, and angst.

-The Heinlein juveniles were science fiction novels written by Robert A. Heinlein for Scribner's young-adult line, beginning with Rocket Ship Galileo in 1947.
-Scribner's published eleven more between 1947 and 1958, but rejected the thirteenth, Starship Troopers.
-That one was instead published by Putnam.
-The intended market was teenage boys, but a fourteenth novel, Podkayne of Mars (1963), featuring a young girl as the protagonist, is sometimes listed as a "Heinlein juvenile", although Heinlein himself did not consider it to be one.
+Another early example is the Heinlein juveniles, which were science fiction novels written by Robert A. Heinlein for Scribner's young-adult line, beginning with Rocket Ship Galileo in 1947.
+Scribner's published eleven more between 1947 and 1958, but the thirteenth, Starship Troopers, was instead published by Putnam.
+The intended market was teenaged boys.
+A fourteenth novel, Podkayne of Mars (1963), featured a teenaged girl as the protagonist.

-In the 1950s, The Catcher in the Rye (1951) attracted the attention of the adolescent demographic although it was written for adults.
+In the 1950s, The Catcher in the Rye (1951) attracted the attention of the adolescent readers although it was written for adults.
 The themes of adolescent angst and alienation in the novel have become synonymous with young adult literature.

+The Hobbit (1937) and Lord of the Rings (1954–5) by J. R. R. Tolkien are highly successful fantasy novels, which are read to young children and read by both children and adults They are found in the teen or young adult section of American public and school libraries.

-A Wrinkle in Time, written by Madeleine L'Engle in 1960, received over twenty-six rejections before publication in 1962, due in part to it being neither a children's nor adult's book, and featuring a teenage girl as the protagonist at a time when most science fiction targeted teenage boys.
+A Wrinkle in Time, written by Madeleine L'Engle in 1960, received over twenty-six rejections before publication in 1962, because it was, in L'Engle's words, "too different", and "because it deals overtly with the problem of evil, and it was really difficult for children, and was it a children's or an adults' book, anyhow?"

+In 1957 the Young Adult Library Services Association – initially called the Young Adult Services Division following a reorganization of the American Library Association – had been created.
+YALSA evaluates and selects materials for young adults, with the most active YASLA committee being the book selection committee.